olm1ghty/dbd-hook-counter/README.md

     - Off-hook endurance timer
     - Supports 16:9 and 16:10 aspect ratios
     - Only visible in the match, hides itself in the menu
-    - Doesn't trigger anti-cheat (we don't hack into the game's memory, we're just using visual data on the screen)
+    - Doesn't trigger anti-cheat (we don't hack into the game's memory, we're just using visual data)
     - Doesn't breach EULA (it's as legal as putting a note on the screen)

 ## How to use
-> Disclaimer: Supported platform: only Windows.
+> Supported platforms: only Windows.
 ---
 > Disclaimer: Works with DBD in `Windowed Fullscreen` mode.
 Doesn't work in Fullscreen mode - this mode doesn't allow for the overlay to be displayed on top of it.
 ---

     1. Launch the app.